Sunny With a High Near 67

 Tuesday

 A slight chance of showers.
-Mostly sunny, with a high near 64.
+Partly sunny, with a high near 57.
 Breezy.

 Whatever the weather, have a wonderful day!